Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark_gemv.rst

     Results verified.

-1.2 Profiling for u280
+1.2 Profiling for the Alveo U280
 -------------------------

-The xclbin could be built in 319 MHz
+The xclbin can be built in 319 MHz.
-The hardware resource utilization and benchmark results are shown in the two tables below.
+The hardware resource utilization and benchmark results are shown in the following two tables.

-*Table 1 Hardware resources*
+*Table 1 Hardware Resources*

 +---------------------+-------------------+------------------+-------------------+----------------+---------------+----------------+
 | Name                | LUT               | LUTAsMem         | REG               | BRAM           | URAM          | DSP            |